icmx/just-monorepo/HOWTO.md

 # How To

-> *This document describes how to create such monorepository by using just NPM workspaces feature.*
+> *This document describes how to create this monorepository by using just NPM workspaces feature.*

-Few notes before we start:
+Few notes before start:

-  - Created monorepository will rely on Node.js' JavaScript and Typescript, so it won't work for other languages and infrastructures obvoiusly
+  - Created monorepository will rely on Node.js' JavaScript and Typescript; these techniques won't work for other languages and infrastructures obvoiusly
   - Created monorepository will require NPM v7 or higher since it's relies on NPM workspaces.
 If you haven't one, there are some options:
     - Install Node.js v15 or higher where NPM v7 or higher is icluded
     - Manually install NPM v7 or higher: